 So, after you have your plant in the ground, follow these tips for best results:

 Handy Quick-Start Watering Guide

-Water your plants every other day for the first 3 weeks and then twice a week until November.
+Water your plants every other day for the first 3 weeks and then twice a week until the end of December.

 Put a hose at the base of the plant and let it run at a slow trickle, about the size of your pinky finger.
 This will provide a good, deep watering to encourage deep roots.

 Everything You Need to Know about Watering Plants

 How to Water the First Year – It’s All About Keeping the Roots Happy!

 Watering plants slowly and deeply encourages healthy, deep roots.
 Thriving roots mean thriving plants!